-- 3.1 High-resolution germanium detectors and multichannel analyzers are used to ensure the identification of the gammaray emitting radionuclides that are present and to provide the best possible accuracy for quantitative activity determinations. - 3.2 For qualitative radionuclide identifications, the system must be energy calibrated.
+3.1 High-resolution germanium detectors and multichannel analyzers are used to ensure the identification of the gammaray emitting radionuclides that are present and to provide the best possible accuracy for quantitative activity determinations.

+3.2 For qualitative radionuclide identifications, the system must be energy calibrated.
 For quantitative determinations, the system must also be shape and efficiency calibrated.
-The standard sample/detector geometries must be established as part of the efficiency calibration procedure. - 3.3 The soil samples typically need to be pretreated (for example, dried), weighed, and placed in a standard container.
-For quantitative measurements, the dimensions of the container
+The standard sample/detector geometries must be established as part of the efficiency calibration procedure.

+3.3 The soil samples typically need to be pretreated (for example, dried), weighed, and placed in a standard container.
+For quantitative measurements, the dimensions of the container holding the sample and its placement in front of the detector must match one of the efficiency-calibrated geometries.
+If multiple geometries can be selected, the geometry chosen

-&lt;sup>1 This guide is under the jurisdiction of ASTM Committee C26 on Nuclear Fuel Cycle and is the direct responsibility of Subcommittee C26.05 on Methods of Test.
-Current edition approved June 1, 2004.
-Published July 2004.
-Originally approved in 1998.
-Last previous edition approved in 1998 as C 1402 - 98.
+&lt;sup>1 This guide is under the jurisdiction of ASTM Committee C-26 on Nuclear Fuel Cycle and is the direct responsibility of Subcommittee C26.05 on Methods of Test.
+Current edition approved July 10, 1998.
+Published December 1998.